dehydratedpotato/SudoEvade/README.md

 4. Once the cloned binary is finished, the client can then execute your inputted command using the cloned and modified binary.

 There are easier ways SudoEvade could be implemented, but I specifically went this route because I thought it would be more interesting to deal with.

+### Usage Warning
+If you mess something up in your system running a command as root under SudoEvade when you **should not** have, don't blame me for your lost files, broken OS install, or whatever...

 ## Installation and Usage
 1. Download the .zip file from the [latest release](https://github.com/BitesPotatoBacks/SudoEvade/releases).